 Every month we send our customers an easy-to-read Account Review via email, which clearly and transparently sets out the information you need to know.
 This includes:

-- how much electricity was supplied by DC Power Co and at what cost
+- how much electricity was supplied to you and at what cost

 - how much solar power the customer fed into the grid and how much that earned them.

 Those solar earnings are used as a credit, cutting the cost of the electricity purchased.
 DC Power Co’s small, flat monthly fee of $10 (plus GST) is itemised as well, so you know exactly how much you pay for our services.